-Amid the stupa-strewn landscape of the Indian Himalayas, this camp recently took home the Above & Beyond prize at the Mr & Mrs Smith Hotel Awards.
+Amid the stupa-strewn landscape of the Indian Himalayas, this camp is a one-time winner of the Above & Beyond prize at the Mr & Mrs Smith Hotel Awards.
 And it’s not hard to see why.
 From its elevated perch in the Ladakh Valley, it glances across to Thiksey Monastery, a hilltop Buddhist landmark that rises from the mountain reaches.
 Fourteen luxury tents enjoy butler service, private decks and Ayurvedic bath products.
 Local dishes of Himalayan rainbow trout and delicately spiced thali platters are delivered to the candlelit dining tent each evening, alongside vegetables and herbs from the on-site organic garden.
 By day, hiking, archery and village visits provide all-action diversions.

-This luxury mobile camp pitches up at desert destinations in Dubai, Abu Dhabi and Oman.
-Like a scene from Lawrence of Arabia, you’ll be picked up and whisked across the sands for some dune bashing, followed by a sunset drink atop a pyramid-like mound, and a ride to your candle-lit camp.
-Whether you choose the golden sands of Dubai, the russet-red dunes of Abu Dhabi or the wind-whipped Wahiba folds of Oman, the accommodation is in luxury off-grid bell tents with private ensuites, set up for you alone.
+This luxury mobile camp pitches up Oman‘s distant desert.
+Like a scene from Lawrence of Arabia, you’ll be picked up and whisked across the sands for some dune bashing, followed by a sunset drink atop a pyramid-like mound and a ride to your candle-lit camping the country’s wind-whipped Wahiba folds.
+Accommodation is in luxury off-grid bell tents with private ensuites, all set up for you alone.
 Half-board meals are prepared by a chef and served in a Bedouin tent, followed by sweet tea and shisha beneath the Arabian night sky.

 Carry on camping with the rest of our perfectly pitched collection…